 Iceland has signed the Schengen Agreement and so shares the common visa policy of the Schengen countries.
 Citizens of visa-exempt nationalities are currently able to visit Iceland and the Schengen zone for a stay of up to 90 days without obtaining a travel document.

 From the end of 2022, it will be mandatory for these same nationalities to obtain an ETIAS Europe visa waiver before they can travel to Iceland and the Schengen Area for short stays.
+The ETIAS is not an Iceland visa, but an electronic travel authorization for visa-exempt visitors.

 An ETIAS online visa waiver for Iceland is a multiple entry travel authorization that allows the holder to visit any of the Schengen countries for up to 90 consecutive days with each entry.